Carliquiss/easy_pwn_guide/format_string/README.md

 _Just some tips to remeber how to resolve easy format strings.This challenge is from tamu2020 CTF_

 ## Steps 📝
-**1. Get the source code with [Ghidra](https://ghidra-sre.org/)** In this callenge we don't have the source code so the first step is try to get it using some reversing tools as radare or ghidra.
+**1. Get the source code with [Ghidra.](https://ghidra-sre.org/)** In this challenge we don't have the source code so the first step is try to get it using some reversing tools as radare or ghidra.

 ![main ret address](images/main_function_ghidra.png)